ESSICS/jmasar-service/README.md

 in src/test/resources/db/migration.
 Running the unit tests will create the H2 "database file" (h2.db.mv.db) in a folder named db relative to the current directory.

-* A Swagger UI is available if -Dspring.profiles.active=[development | test] is provided on the command line.
+* A Swagger UI is available by default.
 When running the service on any other host than the local development box, also add command line parameter -Dhostname=[IP address | FQDN].
-On a production environment, use -Dspring.profiles.active=production in order to completely hide the Swagger UI.

 Missing features: